Annual review overdue — the platform drafts your chase pack | EHCP Clarity

 What if the local authority misses the annual review deadline?

-If the LA fails to carry out an annual review on time, this is a legal failing.
-You can write formally to the LA's SEND team requesting an urgent review.
-If the LA continues to delay, you can escalate to the local government ombudsman or seek legal advice.
+If the local authority fails to carry out an annual review on time, this is a legal failing.
+You can write formally to the local authority's SEND team requesting an urgent review.
+If the local authority continues to delay, you can escalate to the local government ombudsman or seek legal advice.

 Can I request an early review before 12 months?

 Yes.
 Parents, schools, and young people can request an early review at any time if they believe the child's needs or circumstances have changed significantly.
-The LA must carry out a review if one is requested, though it has discretion over timing in some circumstances.
+The local authority must carry out a review if one is requested, though it has discretion over timing in some circumstances.

 Does the school organise the annual review?

 The annual review is a legal duty of the local authority, not the school.
 In practice, the school often hosts and facilitates the review meeting.
-However, the LA is ultimately responsible for ensuring the review happens and for making any amendments to the EHCP afterwards.
+However, the local authority is ultimately responsible for ensuring the review happens and for making any amendments to the EHCP afterwards.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.